||Wed 2012-Feb-01 08:37:34

 Photoelectrochemical (PEC) water splitting is a new renewable energy technology that aims to generate hydrogen from water using

-a surface reduction-oxidation reaction to decompose the water into hydrogen and oxygen.
-The current challenge in PEC water
+surface reduction-oxidation reaction to decompose the water into hydrogen and oxygen.
+The current challenge in PEC water splitting

-splitting is finding low-cost, stable materials with good visible light absorption and high efficiency for water splitting.
-Silicon has
+is finding low-cost, stable materials with good visible light absorption and high efficiency for water splitting.
+Polymers such as

 |IAB Research Area